 How to prepare for a disaster

 - If the person with dementia lives in a residential facility, find out about its disaster and evacuation plans.
-Ask if you will be responsible for evacuating her.
+Ask if you will be responsible for evacuating them.

-- Whether you live with the person with dementia, or you are a long-distance caregiver, make sure evacuation plans include his specific needs.
-Check your local Alzheimer Society and other organizations that provide services to elderly people, to see if help is available.
+- Whether you live with the person with dementia, or you are a long-distance caregiver, make sure evacuation plans include their specific needs.
+Check your local Alzheimer Society and other organizations that provide similar services, to see if help is available.

 - Prepare an emergency kit (see below for suggestions).

 Consider preparing an emergency kit.
 Keep it in a watertight container and store it in an easily accessible location.
 Your emergency kit might include:

 - Supplies of medication (or minimally, a list of medications with dosages)

 - Velcro shoes/sneakers

 - Incontinence products